Actively Recruiting

 - Diagnosed with interstitial lung disease and followed at Ankara City Hospital Chest Diseases Clinic

-- Diagnosed with ILD according to ATS/ERS 2022 international ILD guideline
+- Diagnosed with ILD according to the ATS/ERS 2022 international guideline

-- On lung transplant waiting list and evaluated for listing by chest diseases department
+- On the lung transplant waiting list and evaluated for listing by chest diseases department

-- Willing to participate regularly in exercise program and volunteer for the study
+- Willing and able to participate regularly in the exercise program

-- Dyspnea level of 2 or above on the Modified Medical Research Council dyspnea scale and able to walk
+- Dyspnea level of 2 or higher on the Modified Medical Research Council scale and able to walk

 You will not qualify if you...